 Robert T. Muller, Ph.D., C.Psych. completed his clinical fellowship at Harvard University in 1994, after which he joined the faculty of the University of Massachusetts, and started a trauma assessment service in Brookline, a program oriented toward helping under-serviced local community members.
 He has published widely on the topic of interpersonal trauma, its characteristics and strategies for intervention; and his 2010 book on trauma treatment is entitled Trauma and the Avoidant Client: Attachment-Based Strategies for Healing.
 The book earned Dr. Muller a 2011 award by the International Society for the Study of Trauma and Dissociation, where he was recently honoured as a society fellow for his work in the area of trauma therapy.
-He is currently an associate professor and a supervising clinical psychologist at York University, where he is the 2012 winner of the President’s award for teaching innovation.
-Dr. Muller founded and edits an academic blog, The Trauma & Mental Health Report, an online magazine that disseminates knowledge on interpersonal trauma and mental health.
-He maintains an active private practice in downtown Toronto, working with adults, children, and families.
+His new book is entitled, Trauma and the Struggle to Open Up: From Avoidance to Recovery and Growth.
+He is currently a professor and supervising clinical psychologist at York University, where he is the 2012 winner of the President’s award for teaching innovation.
+Dr. Muller founded and edits The Trauma & Mental Health Report, and he maintains an active private practice in downtown Toronto, working with adults and families.